servian/aws-redshift-smart-pause-and-resume/README.md

 `--numdaystoscrape` (string)

-Number of days (from previuos day) worth of Redshift CPU utilisation data to scrape (default value: `14`)
+number of days (from previous day) worth of Redshift CPU utilisation data to scrape (default value: `14`)

 `--cfnstackname` (string)

-Cloudformation stack name (default value: `smart-sched`.
+cloudformation stack name (default value: `smart-sched`.
 Which is `service-name` in serverless.yml template)

 `--stage` (string)